NilPointer-Software/bdfd-wiki/src/bdscript/botListHide.md

 # $botListHide
-Hides this command from being shown on the BDL command list. (if the bot is on [Bot Designer List](https://botdesignerdiscord.com))
+Hides this command from being shown on the BDL command list (if the bot is on [Bot Designer List](https://botdesignerdiscord.com)).

 ## Usage
 ```